hkhoi/Mobile_Game_Analysis/README.md

 ### Assumptions
 - Games without User Rating are dropped.
 - Games with less than 200 user rating are dropped.
-This is to prevent biased rating from developer and/or friends rating.
+This is to prevent biased rating from developer and/or their friends' rating.
 - There are about 600 unique game genre in the dataset due to different combination of genre, and sequence of genre.
   However final genre will be only 4 types, they are:
   Puzzle (include Puzzle/Board games)